structr/assetmanagement-demo/README.md

 > :warning: **The deployment import will remove all existing application information in the Structr instance**: It is highly recommended to use a new and empty database for the deployment of this demo!
+Or make a backup of your existing database to avoid dataloss.